axtar/14-digits-nixie-calculator/README.md

 ## WARNING: nixies need high voltage to light up.
 If you choose to build or use the calculator, you are doing so at your own risk.

 #### Notes:
 - **This repository does not contain a complete project design.
 The design of the high voltage power supply (170V / ≥45mA) is not provided.
-See [this](Docs/High%20Voltage%20Power%20Supply.pdf) document for options.**
+See this [document](Docs/High%20Voltage%20Power%20Supply.pdf) for options.**
 - **Be aware that I'm just an electronics hobbyist and nixie enthusiast.
 However, this repository is only intended for suitable qualified electronics engineers who are familiar with nixie tubes.**
 - **Please read all documents in [Docs](Docs) before deciding whether to build the calculator.**
-- **I'm not affiliated with any of the service providers named in this project.**
+- **I'm not affiliated with any of the service providers mentioned in this project.**
 #### Status:
 - Software: work in progress
 - Hardware: ready to be reviewed